Nashville Sounds: Texas Rangers (2019–2020)

-Triple-A East / International League
+International League

 Milwaukee Brewers (2021–present)

 The Sounds became the Triple-A affiliate of the Milwaukee Brewers for a second time in 2021 upon signing a 10-year Professional Development License that runs through 2030.
 The Brewers desired reuniting with Nashville because of the quality of the player facilities at First Horizon Park and convenient travel options to and from the city.
 Along with Major League Baseball's restructuring of the minors, the Pacific Coast League disbanded, and the Sounds were placed in the Triple-A East.

 Opening Day for the 2021 season was postponed for nearly a month to temporarily eliminate commercial air travel and give players the opportunity to be vaccinated against COVID-19 before the season started.
 No playoffs were held to determine a league champion at the end of the season; instead, the team with the best regular-season record was declared the winner.
 Nashville placed ninth in the league standings.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Nashville finished the tournament tied for fourth place with a 7–2 record.

-In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.
-Nashville began play in the renamed league with a 5–4 win against the Durham Bulls at First Horizon Park on April 5.
+In 2022, the Triple-A East became known as the International League (IL), the name historically used by the regional circuit prior to the 2021 reorganization.
 Under manager Rick Sweet, who previously led the team in the last season of their former affiliation with Milwaukee and since their reaffiliation, the 2022 Sounds won the Western Division title with a league-best 91–58 record.
-In a single playoff game to determine the International League championship, Nashville was shutout, 13–0, by Durham, winners of the Eastern Division.
+In a single playoff game to determine the International League championship, Nashville was shutout, 13–0, by the Durham Bulls, winners of the Eastern Division.
 Sweet was chosen for the International League Manager of the Year Award.
-He also received the Mike Coolbaugh Award in honor of his work ethic, baseball knowledge, and player mentoring.
 The franchise was recognized with the Minor League Baseball Organization of the Year Award.

+The IL began using a split-season format in 2023 in which the teams with the best league-wide records at the end of each half qualify for the playoffs.
+The Sounds did not win either half of the 2023 season, but Robert Gasser won the International League Pitcher of the Year Award.
+In 2024, Nashville tied for seventh place in the first-half with a 38–37 mark, 12 games out of first.
+They improved in the second-half but finished in third at 40–31, six-and-a-half games back.
+Their full season record was 78–68.
+Chad Patrick won the IL Pitcher of the Year Award.
+The Sounds ended the first half of the 2025 season atop their division at 44–29 but placed third in the league, two games back.
+On August 19, second baseman Raynel Delgado became the fourth Sound to hit for the cycle.
+The team finished the second half further back at 41–34 and posted an overall record of 85–63.